 - Total number of hard inquiries

-An error-free CIBIL report can improve the CIBIL score; while, on the contrary, a CIBIL report with errors or remarks given by banks, lenders negatively impacts the CIBIL score.
-It is advised to check the CIBIL report at least twice a year or whatever seems feasible.
-A detailed report can help to detect issues or errors, if any which can further be used to raise a dispute.
+A CIBIL report that is free of errors can improve an individual’s CIBIL score.
+However, a CIBIL report that contains errors or remarks from banks or lenders can negatively impact the score.
+It is recommended to review the CIBIL report at least twice a year to detect any issues or errors that can be disputed.

 Difference Between CIBIL Score and CIBIL Report